 - Save and activate your automations.

-It's time to create your target groups in Voyado.
-Go to segmentation and select the criteria for your target group: Reachable by: SMS + Email: Empty.
+Now it is time to create your target groups.
+Go to the Segmentation tool and select the criteria for your target group: Reachable by: SMS + Email: Empty.

 Give your Test scenario a proper name and save.
 Example: 191218 SMS campaign